 Improving your credit score is imperative for saving money because it allows you to qualify for larger loans and better interest rates.
 Though your credit score may seem like some mysterious beast you have no control over, you can actually improve it with some small lifestyle changes.

 Throughout his music and speeches, Kanye West is known to have said some pretty controversial and sometimes downright outlandish stuff.
-However, throughout his body of work he’s given a lot of financial advice that has proven to be profound.
+However, throughout his discography he’s given a lot of financial advice that has proven to be profound.
 Here are some Yeezy quotes:

 More good news on the financial education front!
 The Council of Graduate Schools is pushing for universities nationwide to step up when it comes to financial education for students.
 Fifteen institutions are taking part in a 3-year project to “enhance the financial literacy of graduate and undergraduate students.”